hassanazharkhan/hassanazharkhan/README.md

 ### Hi there 👋

-My name is Hassan Azhar Kahn and I am a Full Stack Developer and Open Source Contributor from Pakistan.
+My name is Hassan Azhar Khan and I am a Full Stack Developer and Open Source Contributor from Pakistan.

 ---